avinashkranjan/Amazing-Python-Scripts/Bubble Shooter Game/Readme.md

-How to play Bubble shooter game
+## How to play Bubble shooter game

-1) In order to shoot the bubbles click on the space bar.
+- In order to shoot the bubbles click on the space bar.
-2) Any 3 consecutive  same color bubbles.
+- Any 3 consecutive  same color bubbles.
-3)Control the arrow  with left, right and up arrow keys.
+- Control the arrow  with left, right and up arrow keys.